uholeschak/ediabaslib/Tools/Win32Override/DebugHelper/ReadMe.txt

 --------------------------------------------------------------------
 How to use :
-1) Hook target with WinApiOverride
+1) Load HookedOnlyDebugHelper.txt as inclusion list
-2) load the overriding dll with WinApiOverride
+2) Load the overriding dll with WinApiOverride
-That's all
+3) Hook target with WinApiOverride with attach to all new processes (with corresponding filter).